-UNSCHEDULED LEAVE:
+UNSCHEDULED LEAVE

 All unscheduled leave excluding documentation signed by a Doctor excusing the employee from work is considered actionable: explanation or documentation as determined appropriate by the Program Manager or designee associated with the reason for unscheduled leave must be provided, and eligibility will be determined on a case by case basis.
 Except for extraordinary reason, all leave should be scheduled.
 Leave will be considered unscheduled in the event an employee fails to provide the necessary notice as stated above.
 An employee may be required to provide documentation as to the reason why the absence was necessary, depending on the circumstances of the absence.
 The employee will be asked if the unscheduled leave is related to a Family Medical Leave event.
 In cases of Family Leave, a certification of Health Care Provider form will need to be submitted by the employee.
 In order to receive pay for an unscheduled absence, an employee must call his designated supervisor no later than fifteen (15) minutes after the start of the assigned shift.
 Employees who call in after that period of time may be charged with an "Unexcused Absence" and may not be paid for the day.
-Absences which are infrequent, and demonstratively beyond the control of the employee will be reviewed on a case-by-case basis and may be considered non-actionable for disciplinary purposes.
+Absences which are infrequent, and demonstratively beyond the control

+85 City of Orlando Tentative Agreement - SEIU - CLEAN COPY of the employee will be reviewed on a case-by-case basis and may be considered non-actionable for disciplinary purposes.
 In these circumstances, an employee may elect to use personal leave to cover the time absent from work.

 An employee who has two (2) unscheduled actionable absences in a 30-day period will receive an oral counseling.
-Following the fourth actionable unscheduled leave occurrence in any 365-day period, an employee will be reminded that if the pattern of absenteeism continues, they may be designated an "excessive user".
 If the four (4) unscheduled actionable absences occur in a 90-day period, the employee will receive a written reprimand.

-Furthermore, following the seventh occurrence of actionable unscheduled leave in any 365-day period, the employee will receive a written reprimand and will be designated as an "excessive user".
+Furthermore, following the seventh occurrence of actionable unscheduled leave in any 365-day period, the employee will receive a two (2) day suspension without pay.
+The employee will not be permitted to substitute personal leave for a suspension given under this Utilization of Leave Policy.
 For any future occurrence of unscheduled leave in the ensuing 180 days, the employee must provide documentation justifying the need for the unscheduled leave, satisfactory to the supervisor, within two (2) workdays after returning to work in order for the employee to be paid.
 This documentation may include, for example, a doctor's signed confirmation of a treatment and the need for the employee to be off, a repair shop bill or other documented details of the event, giving rise to the need to be off.

-Upon being designated an "excessive user", an employee may be terminated if the employee incurs two (2) undocumented or four (4) unsuitably documented unscheduled leave occurrences within 180 days of receiving the written reprimand.
+After receiving the two-day suspension, an employee may be terminated if the employee incurs two (2) undocumented or four (4) unsuitably documented unscheduled leave occurrences within 180 days of receiving the two (2) day suspension.